 As one of the largest wealth management firms in the world, Merrill employs thousands of brokers and investment advisors.
 Because of its size, it does not dictate any one philosophy for its advisors (and clients) to follow.
 Instead, it offers a range of strategies and tools that allow clients and advisors to develop an individualized investment approach.

 Your investment advisor will begin by asking you about your risk tolerance, your desired liquidity and your time horizon.
 These three elements will help determine the exact mix of assets that will work for you.
-Available asset classes include equities, fixed income securities, CDs and MMFs, mutual funds and exchange-traded funds (ETFs) and annuities.
+Available asset classes include equities, fixed income securities, CDs, money market funds (MMFs), mutual funds, exchange-traded funds (ETFs) and annuities.

 Fees Under Merrill Lynch Wealth Management